Are you tired of the hype in the fantasy football industry?

 And a whole ton more!

 What you won't find... you won't find page after page of player analysis.
 I won't fill you with information about backup offensive linemen or special teams coaching changes, just 60+ pages of myth-busting tips to ensure you literally have every trick in the book at your draft.
-Why don't I cover this stuff - because you don't have time for it and I've already baked all that research into my cheat sheet, rankings, and projections.
+Why don't I cover this other stuff in the book - because it gets stale quickly (but the strategies are timeless) and because I've already baked all that research into my cheat sheet, rankings, and projections.
+As player and team data changes, so does the cheat sheet, rankings, and projections.

 Pre-Season Access to Members-Only Site ($14 Value)